KennyHarrer/Battleship-AP-Comp-SCI/README.md

 # Battleship-AP-Comp-SCI

-ai which complete battle ship as quickly and efficently as possible.
+ai which completes battle ship as quickly and efficently as possible.